logorhythmic/2D-Raycaster/README.md

 ## Installation

-### Preqruisites
+### Prerequisites
 * C compiler (GCC)
 * Raylib library

 ### Installing Raylib
-If you don't have Raylib installed, follow the instructions on the [Raylib installation page](https://github.com/raysan5/raylib#installation).
+* If you don't have Raylib installed, follow the instructions on the [Raylib installation page](https://github.com/raysan5/raylib#installation).

 ### Building the Game
 1. Clone the repository: